Swapnil07072000/Chat-Application/README.md

 Future Me:
+Priority:
+    1. Need to check the socket.io connection as it is creating problem -> Done
+    - I have checked and fixed as it was the server listen issue
+    2. Need to fix the disconnection for new user comes in group -> Pending
-1. Users will select which group to join.
+1. Users will select which group to join. -> Done
-2. If the group created by same user he will be already present and join button will not display
+2. If the group created by same user he will be already present and join button will not display-> Done